International Flavors & Fragrances (IFF)

 Share Repurchases

-- International Flavors & Fragrances (IFF) announced a new $500 million share repurchase program on August 5, 2025.
+- International Flavors & Fragrances (IFF) announced a $500 million share repurchase authorization in the second quarter of 2025, reflecting confidence in the company's long-term value.

 Share Issuance